Extremal permutations in routing cycles: Important notion and tools

-When $B$ is minimized and two pebbles $p_i$ and $p_j$ satisfy $s(p_i)-s(p_j)=n$, then after flip the spins of $p_i$ and $p_j$ we still get a minimized disbursement.
-The following lemma tells us the change of the order relation when we do such a flip.
+When $B$ is minimized and two pebbles $p_i$ and $p_j$ satisfy $s(p_i)-s(p_j)=n$, we still get a minimized disbursement after flipping the spins of $p_i$ and $p_j$.
+The following lemma tells us how the order relation changes when we do such a flip.